A0nup/Steganography-project/README.md

 5. Use 'Decode Message' to extract hidden data from an image.

 ## Deliverable:
 GUI application to hide and extract messages from images.

+ LICENSE